Search Library History Today Blog

 Mariam H. Tees, c.
 1975

-At this point, in 1966, the Toronto and Montreal chapters of SLA began discussing the formation of a larger Canadian organization.
+At this point, in 1966, the Toronto and Montreal chapters of the SLA began discussing the need to form a larger Canadian organization to coordinate activity at the national level.
 According to contemporary accounts, there were approximately 750 special librarians in Canada by the late 1960s.
 They were members of various groups: just more than 300 were members of the CLA Research and Special Libraries Section, about 350 were CLA members, and the two Canadian chapters had fewer than 200 members each.
-SLA continued to be a strong influence in Canada, and the Montreal chapter hosted its second SLA conference at the beginning of June 1969, with the theme ‘Information Across Borders.’
+The SLA continued to be a strong influence in Canada, and the Montreal chapter hosted its second SLA conference at the beginning of June 1969, with the theme ‘Information Across Borders.’
 Miriam Tees, librarian of the Royal Bank of Canada, chaired the organizational committee.
 She was in charge of a library of 50,000 volumes and 800 periodical subscriptions and looked forward to library computerization to provide faster service to the company.
 One of the key moments of the conference was an address by Beryl Anderson on Canadian information resources.
 In her summary, she made an important point by stating that a strong national association could be an effective instrument for fostering greater integration into the national information network.
-It was a successful conference that brought attention to Mariam Tees’ remarkable abilities and eventually to her presidency of SLA in 1975–76 when she assured the membership, “As we move further and further into the information era, people with our special training and knowledge become more essential than ever.”
-A week after the Montreal SLA conference concluded, at St. John’s, Newfoundland, members of the CLA Research and Special Libraries agreed to dissolve and begin preparations to form a new division within CLA specifically for special libraries.
+As well, the SLA conferred its Professional Award upon Beatrice Simon, an important figure in special library work and the assistant university librarian at McGill between 1947–65.
+It was a successful conference that brought attention to Mariam Tees’ remarkable abilities and eventually to her presidency of the SLA in 1975–76 when she assured the membership, “As we move further and further into the information era, people with our special training and knowledge become more essential than ever.”
+A week after the Montreal SLA conference concluded, at St. John’s, Newfoundland, members of the CLA Research and Special Libraries agreed to dissolve and begin preparations to form a new division within the CLA specifically for special libraries.

 My previous blog on the organization of special libraries in Montreal and Toronto by 1940 is at this link.